 4. Tips for refinancing

 With interest rates having increased so much, you might have to revisit your plans to take money out when refinancing.
-It’ll be difficult to release money if the rental income isn’t 125% of the interest payments or stress rate, or 145% for higher rate tax payers.
+It’ll be difficult to release money if the rental income isn’t 125% of the interest payments or stress rate for basic rate tax payers and companies, or 145% for higher rate tax payers.

-One approach is to over-pay your mortgage, if that’s allowed, to build up more equity.
+One approach is to pay down your mortgage, if that’s allowed, to build up more equity.
 You can try setting money aside to “create a war fund”, to give you the best options when you refinance.

 That said, you need to get advice from a mortgage broker on your particular circumstances.
 The mortgage market has been in turmoil, and is still changing.
 This website flags up issues, but is not giving financial advice.